 Autism Swim provides an online eLearning platform and various online communities.
-These include the Autism Swim eLearning site (the Site), the Autism Swim application [currently in development] (the App), Teletherapy services, and related Internet services (collectively, the Service(s)).
+These include the Autism Swim eLearning site (the Site), the Autism Swim application, (the App), Teletherapy services, an online marketplace (the Website) and related Internet services (collectively, the Service(s)).
 The Service is operated by Autism Swim Pty Ltd ACN 614 083 975 (the Company, we or us) for users of the Service (you).

 What personal information do we collect?